 Roundup Ready® 2 Technology contains genes that confer tolerance to glyphosate.
-Glyphosate will kill crops that are not tolerant to glyphosate.
+Plants that are not tolerant to glyphosate may be damaged or killed if exposed to those herbicides.
 Insect control technology provided by Vip3A is utilized under license from Syngenta Crop Protection AG.
-Tank mixtures: The applicable labeling for each product must be in the possession of the user at the time of application.
-Follow applicatio use instructions, including application rates, precautions and restrictions of each product used in the tank mixture.
-Not all tank mix product formulations have been tested for compatibility or performance other than specifically listed by brand name.
-Always predetermine the compatibility of tank mixtures by mixing small proportional quantities in advance.
 Bayer, Bayer Cross, RIB Complete®, Roundup Ready® and Trecepta® are registered trademarks of Bayer Group.
 Agrisure Viptera® is a registered trademark of a Syngenta group company.
-Respect the Refuge and Corm Design® and Respect the Refuge® are registered trademarks of National Corm Growers Association. ©2021 Bayer Group.
+Respect the Refuge and Corn Design® and Respect the Refuge® are registered trademarks of National Corn Growers Association.
+All other trademarks are the property of their respective owners. ©2024 Bayer Group.
 All rights reserved.
-6001_S5
+1215\67368 the seed as set forth in the Technology/Stewardship Agreement that you sign.
+By opening and using a bag of seed, you are reaffirming your obligation and agreement to comply with the most recent stewardship requirements.

-Before opening a bag of seed, be sure to read, understand and accept the stewardship requirements, including applicable refuge requirements for insect resistance management, for the biotechnology traits expressed in the seed as set forth in the Monsanto Technology/Stewardship Agreement that you sign.
-By opening and using a bag of seed, you are reaffirming your obligation to comply with the most recent stewardship requirements.
+Before opening a bag of seed, be sure to read, understand and accept the stewardship requirements, including applicable refuge requirements for insect resistance management, for the biotechnology traits expressed in